KrishnaChaitanya16/Vitalia/README.md

 ### **Launch the App**:
 1. Once the installation is complete, you can find the app in your device's app drawer.

+**Please check out the APK to explore all the features , due to time constraints on video not all features are shown in video.**